coord-e/ad-hoc-poly/README.md

 ### Q. Why is mlx2 syntax designed to look like Rust's traits, but not Haskell's type classes?

-A: To separate two compilation phases.
+A. To separate two compilation phases.

 To perform the dictionary conversion, it is needed to identify each class declaration.

 `class` and `instance` declarations take type expressions to represent constraints and instantiations in Haskell-like syntax.
 Thus, a type evaluation is required to identify the class declarations.
 I don't want this because the translation from `mlx1` to OCaml also requires type evaluation.

-`class` and `instance` declarations in `mlx2` syntax take class names as a simple identifier and I can implement dictionary conversion easily because of it.
+`class` and `impl` declarations in `mlx2` syntax take class names as a simple identifier and I can implement dictionary conversion easily because of it.

 ### Q. Is it necessary to introduce type-level lambda like this implementation to implement ad-hoc polymorphism?